-The initial scope for oil and gas companies for the 2021 EITI reconciliation process included the 39 companies that participated in the 2020 EITI process.
+The initial scope for oil and gas companies for the 2022 EITI reconciliation process included the 42 companies which participated in the 2021 EITI process.

-Ten companies were added during the reconciliation process as follows:
+Four companies were added during the reconciliation process as follows:

-- three companies that did not participate in the 2020 reconciliation process; - three companies identified by HMRC as having made or received payments above the materiality threshold of £86,000 in 2021: and - four companies identified by the OGA as having made payments above the materiality threshold of £1 million in 2021.
+- two companies that did not participate in the 2021 reconciliation process; and - two further companies identified by HMRC as having made or received payments above the materiality threshold of £86,000 in 2022.

-Based on the above, reporting templates were dispatched to 49 oil and and gas companies.
+Based on the above, reporting templates were dispatched to 46 oil and and gas companies.
 Following the analysis of data collected, the list of companies initially selected was adjusted as follows:

-- two companies merged in April 2021 and the new parent entity submitted a combined reporting template.
-Accordingly, this reduced the number of in-scope companies; - Four companies confirmed not having made or received payments in 2021 above the materiality threshold of £86,000 to either HMRC, TCE or CES.
+- during the second half of 2022, Ithaca Energy acquired Summit Exploration and Production Limited and Siccar Point Energy (Holdings) Limited and submitted a combined reporting template.
+Accordingly, this reduced the number of inscope companies; - eight companies confirmed not having made or received payments in 2022 above the materiality threshold of £86,000 to either HMRC, TCE or CES.
 This was confirmed by those Government Agencies.
-Accordingly, these companies were excluded from the reconciliation process; and - two companies declined to participate in the reconciliation process.
+Accordingly, these companies were excluded from the reconciliation process; and - three companies, including one of those not participating in the 2021 reconciliation process, declined to participate in the reconciliation process.